Best Micro 4/3 macro lenses

 |

-The most affordable Micro 4/3 option is the Olympus M.Zuiko Premium 30mm f/3.5 Macro ED, which was released in October 2017.
-It’s the shortest focal length for this mount, with a focal length equivalent to 60mm in full frame.
-Its dimensions make it a light, compact lens.
+The most affordable Micro 4/3 option is the Olympus M.Zuiko Premium 30mm f/3.5 Macro ED, released in October 2017.
+It is the shortest focal length in this selection, with a full-frame equivalent focal length of 60mm.
+Thanks to its dimensions, it’s a light and compact lens.

-In terms of build construction, it is made from high quality plastic, which ensures that it is lightweight.
-There are 7 elements in the lens, divided into 6 groups, including an aspherical ED lens and a DSA lens.
-The lens has a maximum aperture of f/3.5 and a filter diameter of 46mm.
-This gives a maximum magnification of over 1:1 (1.25x) and a minimum focus of 9.5cm (which is very short).
-However, the lens has no image stabilisation and is not tropicalised.
+In terms of build quality, it is made from high-quality plastic, which helps keep the weight down.
+Its optical formula includes 7 elements in 6 groups, with one aspherical ED lens and one DSA lens.
+The lens has a maximum aperture of f/3.5 and a 46mm filter diameter.
+It offers a maximum magnification of more than 1:1 (1.25x) and a very short minimum focusing distance of 9.5cm.
+However, it does not have image stabilization and is not weather-sealed.

-Regarding optical performance, the lens offers excellent central sharpness between f/3.5 and f/11.
-The edges are also of good quality, albeit a little slower.
-As for optical imperfections, chromatic aberration and distortion are practically non-existent, while vignetting is well under control.
+Optically, the lens delivers excellent central sharpness between f/3.5 and f/11.
+The edges are also good, although they take a little longer to catch up.
+As for optical flaws, chromatic aberration and distortion are practically nonexistent, while vignetting is well controlled.
 Finally, the bokeh is soft and creamy.

-In conclusion, this Olympus macro lens is an excellent choice if you’re looking for a compact, high-performance and versatile lens.
-Indeed, its optical quality and affordable price are its main strengths.
-It is perfect for portrait or product photography, whether in the studio or on location.
+To sum up, this Olympus macro lens is an excellent choice if you’re looking for something compact, versatile, and high-performing.
+Its optical quality and affordable price are its main strengths.
+It’s well suited to portrait or product photography, whether in the studio or out in the field.

 Olympus M.Zuiko 60mm f/2.8 ED Macro